varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-2-dir/stocks/stylized-facts.md

 The distribution of daily returns, visualized using the [StatsPlots.jl](https://github.com/JuliaPlots/StatsPlots.jl) package, has decreasing density around the mean and thicker tails compared to a [Normal](https://juliastats.org/Distributions.jl/stable/univariate/#Distributions.Normal) distribution ({numref}`example-WFC-return-histogram-data-daily`).
 Thus, the daily returns for `WFC` appear to not follow a [Normal](https://juliastats.org/Distributions.jl/stable/univariate/#Distributions.Normal) distribution.
 Instead, the returns appear to better described by a [Laplace](https://juliastats.org/Distributions.jl/stable/univariate/#Distributions.Laplace) distribution, which has thicker tails and less density around the mean.

+To determine if a dataset is normally distributed, there are several techniques that can be used.
+We consider three possible methods: [Q-Q plots](content:references:returns-stylized-facts-qq), the [Kolmogorov-Smirnov test](content:references:returns-stylized-facts-KS-test) and the [Anderson-Darling test](content:references:returns-stylized-facts-AD-test).
+Both the Kolmogorov-Smirnov and the Anderson-Darling tests are implemented in the [HypothesisTests.jl](https://github.com/JuliaStats/HypothesisTests.jl) package.

+(content:references:returns-stylized-facts-qq)=
 #### Q-Q plots
-To determine if a dataset is normally distributed, there are several techniques that can be used.
-One such method is a quantile-quantile (Q-Q) plot, which compares two probability distributions by plotting their quantiles against each other.
+The quantile-quantile (Q-Q) plot compares two probability distributions by plotting their quantiles against each other.
 If two distributions are equal, their respective quantiles will lie on a 45$^{\circ}$ line.
 However, if the distributions are different, there will be a deviation from the 45$^{\circ}$ line.

 In the logarithmic daily return series of `WFC`, the Q-Q plot shows that the return is not normally distributed.
 Instead, it closely follows a Laplace distribution ({numref}`example-WFC-return-QQ-daily-Normal-Laplace`).
 The data points deviate from the 45$^{\circ}$ line, particularly in the tails of the normal distribution (left panel).
 In contrast, the deviation from the 45$^{\circ}$ line is less pronounced for the Laplace distribution (right panel).